-of GBCs is consistent with that documented for boards in other countries.
+In sum, the GBC directors examined have backgrounds similar to those of directors in other counties, and the differences between the backgrounds of male and female directors of GBCs is consistent with that documented for boards in other countries.
 In addition, the legal requirements and responsibilities of GBC boards are virtually identical to those of other boards in other countries, including the United States.
-For all these reason, the impact of gender on the dynamics of Israeli GBC boards may well reflect its impact in other boards around the world.
+For all these reasons, the impact of gender on the dynamics of Israeli GBC boards may well reflect its impact in other boards around the world.